-How should one dress when praying?
+How should we dress when praying?
 The Talmud (Shabbat 10a) records two contradictory opinions as to what is appropriate attire for prayer:

 Which approach is correct?
-Should we wear fine, formal attire when praying, or adopt the simple and humble demeanor of a lowly servant?
+Should we wear fine, formal attire when praying?
+Or should we adopt the humble demeanor of a lowly servant entreating his Master?

-The divergent approaches of these two scholars reflect the two basic types of prayer.
-Prayers are either Bakashot, petitions and requests, or Shevach, songs and praises of God.
-Each type of prayer projects a certain image and influences the soul accordingly.
+The different approaches of these two scholars correspond to two types of prayers.
+Some prayers are Bakashot — petitions and requests.
+Other prayers are Shevach, songs and praises of God.
+Each type of prayer projects a certain image of our relationship with God, and they impact the soul accordingly.

-As we sing God’s praises and acknowledge His greatness, the soul is uplifted.
-We are made aware of the soul’s lofty potential, and the soul becomes more receptive to inquire into the truth of its Maker.
-While we plumb the depths of wisdom and knowledge, pondering God’s infinity and greatness, our Divine service is based on love.
-This in turn refines our desires and elevates our actions.
+The soul is uplifted as we sing God’s praises and acknowledge His greatness.
+We gain greater awareness of the soul’s lofty potential, and the soul is more receptive to inquire into the truth of its Maker.
+As we plumb the depths of wisdom and knowledge, pondering God’s infinity and greatness, our service of God is based on the attribute of ahavah.
+This in turn refines our desires in life and elevates our deeds.

-The approach of Ahavah, however, requires caution with regard to one particular pitfall.
-An individual might mistakenly believe that he has already reached such a high spiritual level that it is no longer necessary to be watchful regarding his detailed conduct.
+The approach of ahavah, however, requires caution with regard to one particular pitfall.
+An individual might mistakenly believe that he has already reached such a high spiritual level that he no longer needs to be careful regarding his day-to-day conduct and behavior.
 In his mind, minor acts only serve to inculcate proper traits and correct beliefs — which he has already acquired.

-Therefore Rava bar Rav Huna quoted the verse, “Prepare yourself to meet your God, O Israel.”
+Therefore, Rava bar Rav Huna quoted the verse, “Prepare yourself to meet your God, O Israel.”
 Why did the prophet exhort us to constantly prepare?
-The verse’s underlining message is the infinite potential of the soul for spiritual growth.
-No matter what level one has attained, it is necessary to prepare for an even higher level.
-And one must always guard against the increasing danger of falling from one’s spiritual state — “The greater the person, the greater his evil inclination” (Sukkah 52a).
+The verse’s underlining message is the soul’s infinite potential for spiritual growth.
+No matter what level a person has attained, one should prepare to attain an even higher level.
+And a person must always guard against the increasing danger of falling from his spiritual state.
+As the Sages cautioned, “The greater the person, the greater his evil inclination” (Sukkah 52a).

 Given these two opposing approaches, each based on a different type of prayer and Divine service, what should we do?
 Pray in simple and humble dress, or in fine clothing?

-The Talmud concludes with testimony of how Rav Kehanah would prepare for prayer:
+The Talmud concludes with testimony of how Rav Kehanah would dress for prayer:

 The best advice is to consider the state of society and the world at large.
-We should see ourselves as part of the greater reality, at least that which is close to us and we are aware of.
-Thus Rav Kehanah taught that when there is suffering and misery in the world, this is a sign that the world is lacking those moral qualities that come from Yirah, guarding against destructive traits and deeds.
-In troubled times, Rav Kehanah would clasp his arms together and remove his cloak before praying, stressing the outlook of reverence and awe, like a lowly servant standing before his Master.
+We should see ourselves as part of the greater reality, at least that which is close to us.
+Rav Kehanah taught that when there is suffering and misery in the world, this is a sign that the world is lacking those moral qualities that come from yirah, guarding against destructive traits and deeds.
+In troubled times, Rav Kehanah would clasp his arms together and remove his cloak before praying.
+In this fashion, he would emphasize the outlook of reverence and awe, like a lowly servant standing before his Master.

 But when the world is at peace, it is time to promote positive traits and deeds.
-Then Rav Kehanah would dress in fine clothing, in order to open the heart and strengthen his good inclinations.
-With this preparation, he indicated that he sought to gain greater awareness of God’s infinite light and intensify his love for God, like the joyful service of a loving son.
-Wearing formal attire, he fulfilled the prophet’s injunction for continual spiritual growth — “Prepare yourself to meet your God, O Israel.”
+Rav Kehanah would then dress in fine clothing, to open the heart and bolster good inclinations.
+With this preparation, he indicated that he sought higher awareness of God’s infinite light and greater love for God, like the joyful service of a loving son.
+Donning formal attire, he fulfilled the prophet’s injunction for continual spiritual growth — “Prepare yourself to meet your God, O Israel.”